weikanggong/Resting-state-fMRI-preprocessing/README.md

 **The output:**

 1. The file 'FunImg_3mmStdSpace.nii.gz' and 'FunImg_3mmStdSpace_NoGlobalSignal.nii.gz' in the '7_FunImg_to_Std' folder is data you can use for further analysis.

-  1.1 'FunImg_3mmStdSpace.nii.gz' is the data in the 3mm standard space with global signal。 1.2 'FunImg_3mmStdSpace_NoGlobalSignal.nii.gz' is the data in the 3mm standard space with global signal being regressed out.
+'FunImg_3mmStdSpace.nii.gz' is the data in the 3mm standard space with global signal.
+'FunImg_3mmStdSpace_NoGlobalSignal.nii.gz' is the data in the 3mm standard space with global signal being regressed out.